Scripture Reading: Acts 19 - 20 …

 But now Jesus had died on the cross to pay the penalty for sin and He had risen from the dead to declare victory over death and the grave for all who believed.
 Those who believed in HIM were now called to be baptized into a relationship with Him that pointed to God's grace in the Gospel, that to all who believed righteousness was credited to them by faith.
 The Gospel always points not to what WE do, but to what GOD has done in Christ and what He is doing through His Spirit.
 Anything that points to something other than grace is not the Gospel!

-Asia and the world, will be robbed of her divine majesty" (19:27).
+Those who were selling idols of “Artemis” started a riot, fearing that their god would “be robbed of her divine majesty" (19:27).
 Well, someone is being robbed of their rightful place of honor and worship … but it's NOT Artemis!!
-Imagine, for two hours they all shouted in unison, "Great is Artemis of the Ephesians!"
+Imagine, for two hours they all shouted in unison, "Great is Artemis of the Ephesians!”
 (19:34).
-Oh, how patient God is!
 They were willing to believe that an image of Artemis had fallen from the sky and they declared, "these facts are undeniable," (19:36), but they refused to believe the eyewitness accounts of those who had seen Jesus, who had heard Him speak and who were now testifying of God's grace to all who believed.

-How foolish and hardened are the hearts of those who have not received the Spirit of God.
-As Paul continued on his journey he taught wherever he went.
-His message didn't change.
-He continued to testify to God's grace in Jesus and wherever he went some believed and others did not.
+As Paul continued on his journey he continued to testify to God's grace in Jesus and wherever he went some believed and others did not.
 Some today try to change the message to get more people to believe it.
 They may attract a crowd to themselves, but the Gospel draws people to JESUS for forgiveness and eternal life.
 Only the power of the Spirit of God can bring new birth and move the heart of man to say, "Yes!" to faith in Jesus Christ.
 That's what grace does: "It is by grace you have been saved, through faith (and that not from yourselves), it is the gift of God, not of works so that no man can boast" (Ephesians 2:8-9).

-As they heard that message in Ephesus and throughout Asia, so we need to hear that message today and proclaim it to all people.
+As they proclaimed that message in Ephesus and throughout Asia, so we need to proclaim it to people today.
 Paul wanted to return to Jerusalem to share what God was doing throughout the region, even though he knew that he would continue to face severe opposition from some of the Jews.
 He called the Elders from Ephesus and encouraged them, saying, "I have declared to both Jews and Greeks that they must turn to God in repentance and have faith in our Lord Jesus" (20:22).
 Paul understood the mission God had given to him: "I consider my life worth nothing to me, if only I may finish the race and complete the task the Lord Jesus has given me - the task of testifying to the Gospel of God's grace" (20:24).
-That is OUR task, our mission, today!!
+That is OUR mission today!!

 Paul explained that he would not see them again and said, "Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers.
 Be shepherds of the Church of God, which He bought with His own blood" (20:28).
 He warned them that false teachers would come, even from among them, and that they would "distort the truth in order to draw away disciples after them.
 So be on your guard!!"
 (20:29-31).
-Oh, how we need that warning today, for there are many false teachers within the church who are not testifying to the Gospel of God's grace in Christ Jesus.
-Instead, they offer their opinions, which are, as we said at the beginning, worth very little.
+We need that warning today, for there are many false teachers within the church who are not testifying to the Gospel of God's grace in Christ Jesus.

-It was certainly not his own opinions that Paul preached.
-As he leaves the Ephesian Elders he says, "Now I commit you to God and to the word of His grace, which can build you up and give you an inheritance among all those who are sanctified" (20:32).
+Paul and the rest of the apostles preached the Gospel of God’s grace.
+As he left the Ephesian Elders he said, "Now I commit you to God and to the word of His grace, which can build you up and give you an inheritance among all those who are sanctified" (20:32).
 God's Word brings life to those who are dead.
 And once you have received His grace through faith in Jesus, you understand that "it is more blessed to give than to receive" (20:35).
 The greatest gift you can offer is the Gospel of God's grace in Christ Jesus!
 Be bold in testifying to this Gospel and see what God will do in you and through you!